Bayer-Group/PhenEx/docs/index.md

 ![Alt text](assets/phenex_feather_horizontal.png)

 Implementing observational studies using real-world data (RWD) is challenging, requiring expertise in epidemiology, medical practice, statistics and data engineering.
 Observational studies are often implemented as bespoke software packages by individual data analysts or small teams.
-While tools exist, such as open-source tools from the OHDSI program in the R language and proprietary tools, they are typically bound to a specific data model (e.g. OMOP) and limited in their ability to express and implement complicated medical definitions.
+While tools exist to help, such as open-source tools from the [OHDSI community](https://ohdsi.github.io/Hades/) in the R language and proprietary tools, they are typically bound to a specific data model (e.g. [OMOP](https://ohdsi.github.io/CommonDataModel/cdm54.html)) and limited in their ability to express and implement complicated medical definitions.

 PhenEx (Automated Phenotype Extraction) fills this gap.
 PhenEx is a Python-based software package that provides reusuable and end-to-end tested implementations of commonly performed operations in the implementation of observational studies.
 The main advantages of PhenEx are:

 - **Arbitrarily complex medical definitions**: Build medical definitions that depend on diagnoses, labs, procedures, and encounter context, as well as on other medical definitions
-- **Data-model agnostic**: Requires only an extremely minimal mapping to work with almost any RWD dataset.
-Only need to map the data needed for the study execution.
+- **Data-model agnostic**: Work with almost any RWD dataset with only extremely minimal mappings required.
+Only map the data needed for the study execution.
+- **Portable**: Built on top of [ibis](https://ibis-project.org/), PhenEx works with any backend that ibis supports, including snowflake, PySpark and many more!
-- **Intuitive interface**: Study specification mirrors plain language description of the study.
-Ideally, a cohort definition should read like free text.
+- **Intuitive interface**: Study specification in PhenEx mirrors plain language description of the study.
 - **High test coverage**: Full confidence answer is correct.

 ## Basics of PhenEx design